Austin Wilson: Amateur career

+Professional career

+Seattle Mariners

-Wilson was considered by some a potential first round pick in the 2013 Major League Baseball Draft but was not selected in the first round.
+Wilson was considered by some a potential first round pick in the 2013 Major League Baseball draft but was not selected in the first round.
 He was eventually picked with the 49th overall selection of the second round.
-Wilson signed with the Mariners, and played for the Everett AquaSox of the Class A-Short Season Northwest League in 2013, batting .241 with six home runs and 27 RBIs.
-In 2014, Wilson played for the Clinton LumberKings of the Class A Midwest League where he greatly improved, batting .291 with 12 home runs, 54 RBIs, and a .893 OPS.
-He spent 2015 with the Bakersfield Blaze of the Class A-Advanced California League where he posted a .239 average with ten home runs and 48 RBIs.
-He returned to Bakersfield in 2016 where he batted .226 with 13 home runs and 49 RBIs.
+Wilson signed with the Mariners, and played for the Everett AquaSox of the Low-A Northwest League in 2013, batting .241 with six home runs and 27 RBI.
+In 2014, Wilson played for the Clinton LumberKings of the Single-A Midwest League where he greatly improved, batting .291 with 12 home runs, 54 RBI, and a .893 OPS.
+He spent 2015 with the Bakersfield Blaze of the High-A California League where he posted a .239 average with ten home runs and 48 RBI.
+Wilson returned to Bakersfield in 2016 where he batted .226 with 13 home runs and 49 RBI.

+St. Louis Cardinals

-At the 2016 Winter Meetings, the St. Louis Cardinals selected Wilson from the Mariners in the minor league phase of the Rule 5 draft.
-The Cardinals assigned him to the Palm Beach Cardinals, and after batting .168 in 199 at bats, he was released in July.
+On December 8, 2016, at the Winter Meetings, the St. Louis Cardinals selected Wilson from the Mariners in the minor league phase of the Rule 5 draft.
+The Cardinals assigned him to the High-A Palm Beach Cardinals, and after batting .168 in 199 at-bats, he was released on July 4, 2017.

-Personal
+Personal life

 Wilson's parents both have Master of Business Administration degrees from Harvard University.
 Austin completed his degree at Stanford.